Binnaguri: Importance

 Binnaguri lies close to the Bhutan border, the Bhutanese town of Samtse being 10 km to the north.
 Binnaguri lies in deep Dooars country.
 Tea gardens are nearby, prominent amongst which are the Binaguri Tea Estate (Binaguri Tea Co.
 Pvt.
 Ltd. Kolkata), Moraghat Tea Estate (Binaguri Tea Co.
 Pvt.
 Ltd. Kolkata), Telepara Tea Garden, Huldibari Tea Garden, Banarhat Tea Garden, Karbala Tea Garden, Lakhipara Tea Garden, and Gandrapara Tea Garden.
 The decline in the tea industry has increased the poverty and unemployment in the neighbouring areas.
 Most of the employment opportunities apart from the tea gardens are in the Army Cantonment, an orphanage and a local chapter of the Dooars Branch Indian Tea Association.

 The town is considered the education hub of the region, with institutions like St. James' School, Binnaguri, Army Public School, Binnaguri, Kendriya Vidyalaya, St. Patrick's School and NIOS/IGNOU.

 The nearest place of tourist interest is the Jaldapara National Park 30 kilometers from the town.

 Transport

 Binnaguri is connected by road to the district town of Jalpaiguri and other nearby towns of Dhupguri, Gairkata, Birpara, Banarhat, Alipurduar etc. It lies on National Highway 31C (India, old numbering) which crosses the Teesta River near Siliguri at the Coronation Bridge or Tiger bridge, Binnaguri and onto Hasimara and beyond).

-Binnaguri has one important railway station: Binnaguri Junction (Code: BNV, Railway Zone: Northeast Frontier) - on the New Jalpaiguri-Alipurduar-Samuktala Road Line.
+Binnaguri has one important railway station: Binnaguri railway station (Code: BNV, Railway Zone: Northeast Frontier) - on the New Jalpaiguri-Alipurduar-Samuktala Road Line.